-In the village of Abyaneh, the aging population has maintained their traditional clothes.
-Women continue to don airy, below-the-knee skirts and their signature long, white floral scarves that cover the shoulders.
+In the village of Abyaneh (red village of Iran), the aging population has maintained their traditional clothes.
+Women continue to wear airy, below-the-knee skirts and their signature long, white floral scarves that cover the shoulders.
 Traditional men dress in wide-legged black pants, colorful vests, and wool skullcaps.

 Bandar abbas and Qeshm ( south of Iran)